github/docs/content/github/setting-up-and-managing-organizations-and-teams/restricting-repository-creation-in-your-organization.md

   enterprise-server: '*'
 ---

 You can choose whether members can create repositories in your organization.
-If you allow members to create repositories, you can choose which types of repositories members can create.{% if currentVersion == "free-pro-team@latest" %} To allow members to create private repositories only, your organization must use {{ site.data.variables.product.prodname_ghe_cloud }}.{% endif %} For more information, see "[About repository visibility](/github/creating-cloning-and-archiving-repositories/about-repository-visibility)."
+If you allow members to create repositories, you can choose which types of repositories members can create.{% if currentVersion == "free-pro-team@latest" %} To allow members to create private repositories only, your organization must use {% data variables.product.prodname_ghe_cloud %}.{% endif %} For more information, see "[About repository visibility](/github/creating-cloning-and-archiving-repositories/about-repository-visibility)."

 Organization owners can always create any type of repository.